aleyna34131/privacyidea/doc/policies/enrollment.rst

 :ref:`rest_token`.

-.. note:: If the application does not honour the "pin_change" attribute, then the user can still authenticate with his old PIN.
+.. note:: If the application does not honour the "pin_change" attribute, then the user can still authenticate with their old PIN.

 .. note:: Starting with version 3.4 privacyIDEA also allows to force the user to change the PIN in such a case using the policy :ref:`policy_change_pin_via_validate`.